 At first glance this table looks like a normal coffee table but once you turn on the power on it gets to a whole new level.
 The table has 45 sections which can glow in any color we want, plus it reacts on objects placed on top of it.

-The heart of the table is an Arduino which controls the 45 WS2812B Addressable LEDs and the objects on top of the table are detected using infrared proximity sensors.
+The heart of the table is an Arduino which controls the 45Β WS2812B Addressable LEDs.
+The objects on top of the table are detected using infrared proximity sensors.
 What’s even cooler it has built-in Bluetooth module which enables interaction with a smartphone for selecting the LEDs colors.

 Difficulty: Advanced